shcaba/Sebastes_melanops_WA/Document/_main.md

 ## Unresolved problems and major uncertainties{-}

 The biggest uncertainty is in the life history values, especially longevity and natural mortality.
 Lack of contrast in the biological data, despite generous sample sizes, can also make interpreting the population dynamics difficult, though current stock status does seem to be robust to this data.
+The catch history, especially the historical trawl portion, remains uncertainty.
+Recruitment estimation, will indicative of other prominent years in other rockfishes, in most uncertain in the most recent years, thus forecasts will also be uncertain.

 ## Scientific uncertainty{-}